 - Anyone who works with the team (coaches, mentors, topic experts, parents, etc.) may teach team members new skills, handle logistics for the team, ask questions to get team members thinking, and remind them of the FLL rules.
 Adults play an important role in coaching and supporting their team, but the team’s robot and project should be the work of team members.

-- An FLL team must have a minimum of one (1) adult coach.
+- An FLL team must have a minimum of two (2) screened Lead Coaches.

 - An FLL team must have a minimum of two (2) and a maximum of ten (10) children.
 A team with more than ten (10) children will not be eligible for awards at an official FLL tournament.